 Clark, Pampanga, Philippines

 Colleagues in APEC, special guests, friends, ladies and gentlemen, good morning.
-Welcome to the first GOS meeting for 2015, welcome to Clark, Pampanga, and welcome to the Philippines.
+On behalf of the GOS, welcome to the joint meeting of the EC, GOS and the PECC.